silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_integrations/retrieve-the-scim-gateway-details-for-an-idlcm-integration.md

 ---
-description: This article describes how to retrieve the SCIM gateway details required to connect your disconnected apps to your IdP through IdLCM.
+description: "This article describes how to retrieve the SCIM gateway details required to connect your disconnected apps to your IdP through IdLCM."
 intercom_id: 11642821
 ---